Skip to main content Scroll Top

 Day 4: Hike C4 – Duwal to Durd Durd.

 Day 5: Hike the first half of C5 to Jimmy Creek Trailhead.
-Short transfer back to Halls Gap for a clean-up at our Hiker HUB before a celebratory drink at the local brewery.
+Short transfer back to Brambuk for a quick debrief, before a celebratory drink at the local brewery.

 OUR EXPEDITIONS INCLUDE